 If there is at least one DSR pending, the MAC entity shall:

+1> if dsr-reportingThresList-r19 is configured for the LCG that triggered the DSR and the LCG requires reporting delay information for more than one reporting threshold:

+2> if UL-SCH resources are available for a new transmission and the UL-SCH resources can accommodate the refined DSR MAC CE plus its subheader as a result of logical channel prioritization:

+3> instruct the Multiplexing and Assembly procedure to generate the refined DSR MAC CE as specified in clause 6.1.3.72.

+2> else if there is no pending SR already triggered by the DSR procedure for the same logical channel as of this DSR:

+3> trigger a Scheduling Request.

+1> else:

-1> if UL-SCH resources are available for a new transmission and the UL-SCH resources can accommodate the DSR MAC CE plus its subheader as a result of logical channel prioritization:
+2> if UL-SCH resources are available for a new transmission and the UL-SCH resources can accommodate the DSR MAC CE plus its subheader as a result of logical channel prioritization:

-2> instruct the Multiplexing and Assembly procedure to generate the DSR MAC CE as specified in clause 6.1.3.72.
+3> instruct the Multiplexing and Assembly procedure to generate the DSR MAC CE as specified in clause 6.1.3.72.